-Massage is used by some people for the relief of pain and musculoskeletal symptoms of multiple sclerosis.
+Massage is used by some people with multiple sclerosis for the relief of constipation, pain and musculoskeletal symptoms of multiple sclerosis.
 It can be relaxing and may help general well-being.
 Massage is often used in combination with aromatherapy.

 In a research study of massage and MS, 24 people were randomly assigned to either a 45 minute massage twice weekly for five weeks or to no treatment.
 The massage group had significantly lower anxiety and a less depressed mood by the end of the study and had significantly improved in self-esteem, body image and image of disease progression.
 No conclusions however, were drawn about physical symptoms.